Steinheilig/Banknote_Counter_Jetson/README.md

 4) Starting motor #2 only for a brief time span, which will feed a single note to the webcam
 5) Image recorded from the webcam
 6) Model inference of the banknote class based on the image
-7) Starting motor #3 to move the convey belt, which will transport the banknote out of the machine.
+7) Starting motor #3 to move the conveyor belt, which will transport the banknote out of the machine.